rsenna/gitopolis/.github/pull_request_template.md

 <!--
-Thank you for improving Gitopolis!
+Thank you for improving Vaquera!
 -->

 ## Release notes summary — What our users need to know